AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/viewports.md

 # Create a custom engine viewport

-You can use the `viewports` extension to embed an engine viewport into a custom panel or view that your plug-in adds to the Stingray editor.
+You can use the `viewports` extension to embed an engine viewport into a custom panel or view that your plug-in adds to the editor.

 You can also control the behavior of this viewport by providing a set of custom JavaScript and Lua files that define how users interact with the viewport, and how the engine that is being rendered by the viewport behaves.